babylon-runtime/babylon-runtime.github.io/_pages/first-steps/json.md

   nav: "docs"
 ---

-You may want to read the [wikipedia page](https://en.wikipedia.org/wiki/JSON) about JSON but basically JSON is a human-readable way to save data.
+You may want to read the [wikipedia page](https://en.wikipedia.org/wiki/JSON) about JSON but basically it's just is a human-readable way to save data.

 If you don't know anything about it, don't be scared.
 It may seem rough at first glance, but it's not :)